rini-00/resume-knowledge-base/claude-prompts/docs-gen/deployment-checklist-update.md

 ## **STEP 0.**

 Review every file in `claude-prompts` EXCEPT THIS ONE (`deployment-checklist-update.md`), and update each file that requires an update based on the scope of any code changes including new or updated files and functionality impacting any of these areas.
+Ensure every new file generated has the exact same name as the original (if existing).

 ## **1. Update deployment-checklist.md**

 ### **Task: Create a Simple, Succinct, Straight-to-the-Point Ordered Set of Files to Update or Create**

 The goal is to update the existing `deployment-checklist.md` file with a succinct, ordered set of files that need to be created or updated pre-deployment.
 The file should be categorized into the two below sections.
 The `script-gen` section (1.1) only needs to be run when the rules in the `when to create` section are met.
 On the other hand, the `validation-run` section should be run every time, independent of whether `script-gen` (1.1) is skipped.

+Ensure every new file generated has the exact same name as the original (if existing).

 1.1. **script-gen**: